bravit/hid-examples/README.md

 cabal repl stockquotes
 ```

-To work with particular module you have to load it in GHCi with `:load`.
+To work with particular module, you have to load it in GHCi with `:load`.

 ## Using Cabal new-*